As you know, in Excel, a date is saved as a serial number, and when you want to concatenate two dates, you need to use a specific formula.

 In the following example, we have two dates in cell A1 and cell B1.
 And now we need to combine these two in cell C1.

 To write a formula to concatenate two dates, use the following steps:

 - First, use the text function, and in the text, the function refers to cell A1 and uses the format “dd-mmm-yyyy” to get the first date as a text.

-- After that, use an ampersand to add a text between two dates.
-You need an ampersand, and then the text, after the text one more ampersand.
+- After that, use an ampersand to add text between two dates.
+You need an ampersand, and then the text, and after the text one more ampersand.

 - In the end, hit enter to get the result in cell C1.

 When you combine dates with the text function you have the option to use a different format.
 In the following example, you can see that we have used a long-date format.